mm-camelcase/featureflags-awsappconfig/README.md

 ## Application Configuration
-The example code in this guide adds Feature Flag functionality to a sample API (implemented in The following libraries were used…
+The example code in this guide adds Feature Flag functionality to a sample client.
+The following libraries were used…

 Dependency
 Maven Library
 previous guides